jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The provisional increase in cases from Nov 18 to Nov 19: 998.0
+>The provisional increase in cases from Nov 26 to Nov 27: 2363.0
 >
->The last time cases per day were this high was Nov 17 2023: 2 days prior.
+>The last time cases per day were this high was Jan 03 2023: 328 days prior.
 >
->The case rate then was 1305 cases.
+>The case rate then was 2439 cases.
 >
->The last time cases per day were lower than this was Nov 18 2023: 1 day prior.
+>The last time cases per day were lower than this was Nov 26 2023: 1 day prior.
 >
->The case rate then was 890 cases.
+>The case rate then was 1348 cases.

 The raw daily increase in hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new events were reported, these lines would go to zero.
 ![](DailyHospitalizations.png)